Ryu-Morgan/Temp-Convertor-Go/README.md

 This program accepts user input for temperature type and value.
 Upon valid input, the program provides the corresponding conversion output.

 **To run the code:**
-Pull down the repo and run the command
+Pull down the repo and run the commands
 - go mod init
-  then
 - go run .\src\temp_converter.go